JetBoom/noxiousnet-issues/README.md

 # noxiousnet-issues

-Here you can post bugs that I can track instead of you spamming my e-mails and PMs.

-This is for BUGS and PROBLEMS and ISSUES.
+Repository for posting and tracking issues related to any private codebases on noxiousnet.com This is for BUGS and PROBLEMS and ISSUES.
+Suggestions belong on the forums.
-It is NOT for SUGGESTIONS (yet).
+Tag your issues with square brakets like so: [ZS], [Core], [EFT], etc.

-Do NOT post issues related to any public release _versions_ here.
+Issues related to any public release _versions_ belong in their appropriate repositories.